OGStudio/openscenegraph-cross-platform-guide/1.4.InstallUnderMacOS/README.md

   ![Screenshot](readme/f540.png)

   Before we can build OpenSceneGraph, we need to configure the build.
-  Do it by pressing `Generate` button.
+  Do it by pressing `Configure` button.

   Make sure to select `Xcode` generator when prompted.